rollbar/rollbar-cli/README.md

   --url-prefix    Base part of the stack trace URLs          [string] [required] --code-version  Code version string must match value in the Rollbar item
                                                              [string] [required]
+  --next          Next version.
+Zip all the source map files and upload as one
+                  file                                                 [boolean]
   -D, --dry-run   Scan and validate source maps without uploading      [boolean]
 ```